Mid-South Conference

 The Mid-South Conference (MSC) is a college athletic conference affiliated with the National Association of Intercollegiate Athletics (NAIA).
 Member institutions are located in Kentucky and Tennessee.
 The league is headquartered in Bowling Green, Kentucky, and the interim commissioner is Chris Wells.

 The Mid-South Conference has 7 full members: Bethel (TN), Campbellsville, Cumberland (TN), Cumberlands (KY), Freed–Hardeman, Georgetown (KY) and Lindsey Wilson.
 Six of these members sponsor football; Freed–Hardeman does not.

-The Mid-South Conference also has six associate members that compete primarily in other conferences.
-Faulkner, Kentucky Christian, Union Commonwealth and Reinhardt are associate members for football and men's volleyball.
+The Mid-South Conference also has five associate members that compete primarily in other conferences.
+Kentucky Christian, Union Commonwealth and Reinhardt are associate members for football and men's volleyball.
 Former full member Bluefield is also an associate member for football and men's volleyball.
 This gave the conference 13 members for football.
 In the spring of 2016, the conference expanded to 20 members, adding the six football members of the Sun Conference, as well as Faulkner University for football, On January 4, 2018, the conference added Keiser University for football, and St. Thomas announced in July they were joining the conference for football in 2019.
 Another Sun Conference member, Florida Memorial in Miami Gardens, Florida, joined the MSC as an affiliate member for football in 2020, after re-adding the sport.